rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/wp_post_smtp_acct_takeover.md

 ## Vulnerable Application

-POST SMTP, a WordPress plugin, prior to 2.8.7 is affected by a privilege escalation where an unauthenticated user is able to reset the password of an arbitrary user.
-This is done by requesting a password reset, then viewing the latest email logs to find the associated passowrd reset email.
+The POST SMTP WordPress plugin prior to 2.8.7 is affected by a privilege escalation where an unauthenticated user is able to reset the password of an arbitrary user.
+This is done by requesting a password reset, then viewing the latest email logs to find the associated password reset email.

 ### Install